bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 to allow an approximation of Bayesian uncertainty, particularly for weights in large scale neural network models where traditional MCMC methods do not scale.
 Approximation is the key word here as it utilizes variational inference (Equation 16).
-That is, instead of directly estimating the posterior, it preselects the functional form of a distribution (:math:`q(\theta|\phi)`) parameterized by :math:`\phi`, and optimizes :math:`\phi` using Equation 16.
+More precisely, instead of directly estimating the posterior, it preselects the functional form of a distribution (:math:`q(\theta|\phi)`) parameterized by :math:`\phi`, and optimizes :math:`\phi` using Equation 16.
 The right hand side of Equation 16 is often called the *variational free